User Guide

 1. In the menu, there is a bar with the alphabet and numbers.
 Selecting the letter or number will display the list of applications starting with that letter in the name.

 2. The user can now select the application to download pressing RETURN or ENTER.
-Now, the SidecarT board will find the floppy image in the database that contains the application and download it to the storage folder for floppy images.
+Now, the Multi-device will find the floppy image in the database that contains the application and download it to the storage folder for floppy images.

 3. After the download is finished, the Atari ST will redirect the user to the Floppy Emulation menu to select how to use the floppy image.